 We would like to have more investment coming from America, not just on the military side but also on the economic side.
-If the service personnel could spend more time in local restaurants, bring their families and rent houses, they will see how safe it is here.
+If the service personnel could spend more time in local restaurants, bring their families and rent houses, they will see how orts are synonymous with Djibouti.
+The country is full of them.
+They are all managed by DPFZA (whose interview is above) to ensure a one stop shop for all business needs.
+In addition to managing the ports, the DPFZA provides immigration services, licensing and registration and provides accreditation for other port activities including stevedoring, ship chandling and freight forwarding.
+It is a huge operation and one which Djibouti is very keen to exploit and monetize.